 This collection may be of special interest to researchers who are studying both the history and recent state of affairs of Native Americans in the United States.
 Of note in the collection are original Department of Interior documents, first hand written accounts, and letters.
 Also, of great note are surveys, which provide valuable information from the early 1920s regarding the health, education, population, and land ownership of Native Americans, as well as maps and photographs.

-The Vaux family was deeply involved with Quaker and Native American affairs throughout much of the nineteenth and early twentieth centuries.
+The Vaux family was deeply involved with Quaker and Native American affairs throughout much of the 19th and early 20th centuries.
 George Vaux, Sr. was involved in Quaker activity through the Philadelphia Yearly Meeting and other Quaker meetings throughout the world, including Antigua and London.
-Both George Vaux, Jr. and his sister Mary Morris Vaux Walcott served as commissioners for the U.S. Board of Indian Commissioners.
+Both George Vaux, Jr. and Mary Morris Vaux Walcott, his sister, served as commissioners for the U.S. Board of Indian Commissioners.
 The United States Congress established this organization as a part of the Department of the Interior in 1869 to watch over federal policies regarding Native Americans and to make certain that treaty obligations were fulfilled, especially in reference to supply deliveries.
 An overarching goal of the U.S. Board of Indian Commissioners involved preparing the Native American population for assimilation into mainstream society.
 George Vaux, III worked as the treasurer of the Indian Committee of the Philadelphia Yearly Meeting.

 George Vaux, Sr. (also known as George Vaux VIII (1832-1915)), served as Secretary and Treasurer of the Swatara Coal Company.
 He served for one year as President of Friends Historical Society, and also as an unofficial correspondent for the Philadelphia Yearly Meeting and London Yearly Meeting.
 George Vaux, Sr. married Sarah H. Morris; their children were George Vaux, Jr., (also known as George Vaux IX), and Mary Morris Vaux Walcott.